KTH-RPL/MA-CBF-VO/README.md

 ---

-This repository contains the MATLAB code used for the experiments in the paper "**Multi-Agent Obstacle Avoidance using Velocity Obstacles and Control Barrier Functions**."
+This repository contains the MATLAB code used for the experiments in the paper "**Multi-Agent Obstacle Avoidance using Velocity Obstacles and Control Barrier Functions**", accepted for publication at [ICRA25](https://2025.ieee-icra.org/).

 ## Overview